 Beech Cottage with shared heated pool

-Beech cottage has been completed renovated to a very high standard for July 2014 and is perfect for families; you will find lots to do in the heated swimming pool, extensive lawns and woodland or just enjoy the peace and tranquillity.
-Everyone can relax and play in safety as Couetilliec is at the end of a country lane with no passing traffic and absolutely no road noise.
+Beech cottage has been completed renovated to a very high standard for July 2014 and is perfect for families; you will find lots to see and do at the many local attractions or sit back and enjoy the peace and tranquillity in the heated swimming pool, extensive lawns, woodland and meadow.
+Couetilliec is at the end of a country lane with no passing traffic and absolutely no road noise so everybody can relax and play in safety.

 Beech cottage is a spacious and beautiful 17th century three bedroom stone cottage, with an airy open plan ground floor.
 Fitted kitchen with electric oven, gas hob, extractor fan, microwave, fridge and freezer and washing machine.
-Dining area with table and six chairs.
+Dining area with solid Oak table, six chairs and Welsh dresser.
 The lounge has two large sofas, TV, DVD player, a wood burning stove set in a granite and wooden beamed fireplace, English free-to-air satellite flat screen TV.
 A feature open-tread Beech staircase leads to a landing giving access to three bedrooms and the bathroom.
-The bedrooms comprise a double, twin/triple and a single.
+The bedrooms comprise a double, a twin and a single.
 The bathroom has a P-shaped shower bath with thermostatic shower over, hand basin and toilet.

 Beech cottage is a great place if you like an abundance of fauna and flora.
 We have seen deer, badgers, foxes, buzzards, owls and woodpeckers.
 There are many ancient pollarded trees most are smothered in an array of mosses, lichens and ferns.
 With zero light pollution it's also a great place for a spot of star gazing.
 If your are keen photographer and or artist the opportunities are endless!
 If you enjoy cycling check out our Brittany Cycle Tours website.